-Local Averages method (LA) is simple, stable, and the results are never very bad (normalized error of the order of a few percent), even for a relatively large number of missing data points.
-The Least Squares method (LS) seems attractive as it does not assume anything about the missing data.
+The LA method is simple and stable, and the results are never very bad (normalized error of the order of a few percent), even for a relatively large number of missing data points.
+The LS method seems attractive, as it does not assume anything about the missing data.
 The distribution of errors is usually bimodal with two narrow modes.
-Usually, the errors are within a small range dominated by the effect of the sparser grid, however, for a subset of cases which is growing with the number of missing data, the errors can be extremely large.
+Usually the errors are within a small range dominated by the effect of the sparser grid; however, for a subset of cases growing with the number of missing data, the errors can be extremely large.

-The respective quality of reconstruction for the two methods depends on the structure of the original sources, and (especially for LS) on the specific location of the removed points.
-Our tests on the sources modeling the dipole distributions of the cortex (Section 3) with the grid shrinking along the dipole show that for a small number of missing recording points (<5) the LS method usually gives smaller errors than the LA.
-However, for more complex thalamic sources (Section 4) the LA method is usually far better for any number of removed points.
+The respective quality of reconstruction for the two methods depends on the structure of the original sources and (especially for LS) the specific location of the removed points.
+Our tests on the sources modeling the dipole distributions of the cortex (see section 3) with the grid shrinking along the dipole show that for a small number of missing recording points (fewer than five), the LS method usually gives smaller errors than the LA.
+However, for more complex thalamic sources (see section 4), the LA method is usually far better for any number of removed points.

-A priori it is not obvious which method to choose in analysis of experimental data, when the original CSD is unknown and is to be found.
+A priori, it is not obvious which method to choose in analysis of experimental data, when the original CSD is unknown and is to be found.
 Our recommendation is to use the LA method in all cases.
-Despite its simplicity it seems to be more stable and leads to smaller errors, especially for complex distributions, thus it becomes our method of choice.
+Despite its simplicity, it seems to be more stable and leads to smaller errors, especially for complex distributions; thus, it becomes our method of choice.
 If the potential seems to vary relatively slowly along one direction of the grid and the missing data are not nearest neighbors lying at the edge, the LS method might also be worth trying, but in general we do not recommend it.

 One may wonder if it is possible to improve the technique beyond the proposed approaches.
-One way would be to consider CSD distributions spanned on the available recording points which would not necessarily form a full regular grid.
-However, this seems rather difficult to implement in full generality, as the spline coefficients would have to be calculated from the scratch for every distribution of the recording points, and the matrix connecting the potentials with the CSD parameters would have to be calculated for every distribution adding substantially to the computational overhead.
-A more promising approach seems through the application of statistical methods.
-For example, one way we plan to follow in the future is to use an overdetermined basis of Gaussian sources and search for efficient projections of the recordings on this basis.
+One way would be to consider CSD distributions spanned on the available recording points, which would not necessarily form a full regular grid.
+However, this seems rather difficult to implement in full generality, as the spline coefficients would have to be calculated from scratch for every distribution of the recording points, and the matrix connecting the potentials with the CSD parameters would have to be calculated for every distribution, adding substantially to the computational overhead.
+A more promising approach seems to be the application of statistical